Work in prison

 Prior to any request for work in prison, the inmate may benefit from a discovery in a professional environment within the prison.

-This experience allows him to discover a profession, confirm a professional project or initiate a recruitment process.
+This experience allows him to discover a job, confirm a professional project or initiate a recruitment process.

 This discovery in a professional environment has a maximum duration of 5 days.